Patrick Ashton Travels

 Walking Newcastle’s Iconic Bridges

-On a bright spring morning I set out to walk every bridge across the Tyne in Newcastle – and realised I had picked marathon day, with the whole riverside given over to runners and an atmosphere I had not planned for.
-This is the story of that walk: the bridges, the river they cross, and…
+I set out to walk four bridges across the Tyne in Newcastle.
+It was a rainy day, and I had expected it to be gloomy, until I realised I had picked marathon day, with the riverside given over to runners and a cheerful and good-natured atmosphere I hadn’t planned for.
+Please watch the film below.…

 About Patrick